 Never fished before?
 Don't worry, our Colorado Outdoors "Quick Tips" video will show you the basic to setting up a rod.

-Colorado Parks and Wildlife reminds the public that although a license is not required on Free Fishing Weekend, all other rules and regulations will apply.
+Colorado Parks and Wildlife reminds the public that although a license or Habitat Stamp is not required on Free Fishing Weekend, but all other rules and regulations will apply.
 Anglers should consult the Colorado Fishing Brochure for specific regulations and restrictions.

-Fishing licenses can be purchased at any Colorado Parks and Wildlife office or from one of the more than 600 license agents across the state.
+Fishing licenses can be purchased at any Colorado Parks and Wildlife office or from one of the more than 600 sales agents across the state.
 Licenses can also be purchased online.
-Anglers may also purchase a fishing license over the phone by calling 800-244-5613.
-To purchase a license online or for more information.
+Anglers may also purchase a fishing license over the phone by calling 1-800-244-5613.
+Find information about purchasing a license online or for

 Last year over one million fishing licenses were sold in Colorado.
 The sale of fishing licenses allows CPW to maintain and conserve fish habitat that promotes better fishing in Colorado.